Ibrahim of the Ottoman Empire: Family

 In addition to his eight Haseki Sultans (the first and only certain case of the coexistence of several Haseki at the same time and a symptom of the loss of prestige and exclusivity of the title which began under Murad IV) he had a large number of concubines, of which only some are known.
 However, only Şivekar Sultan and Hümaşah Sultan, who also became his legal wife, had any real political power or influence over the sultan.
 Ibrahim was particularly famous for his brief but intense love obsessions, often with women who were not part of his harem and that he had his agents commandeer around the city.

 Other anecdotes related to his harem are Ibrahim's supposed passion for obese women, which would have led Şivekar, called "the fattest woman at Constantinople", to become his favorite, and the story that he drowned 280 concubines in his harem because of a rumor that one of them had had a forbidden relationship with a man, an anecdote however rejected by several historians as invented or exaggerated.

 Consorts

-Ibrahim I had eight Haseki Sultan, the last of whom was also his legal wife, plus a number of known and unknown minor concubines:
+Ibrahim I had seven or eight Haseki Sultans (seven according to Evliya Çelebi, eight according to Ahmed Refik, the archival research confirming Evliya's information), the last of whom was also his legal wife, plus a number of known and unknown minor concubines:

+Hasekis

 All of Ibrahim's Hasekis received 1,000 aspers a day except for Saliha Dilaşub Sultan who received 1,300 aspers a day.
 Ibrahim gifted the incomes of Bolu, Hamid, Nicopolis Sanjaks, and Syria Eyalet to Saliha Dilaşub, Mahienver, Saçbağlı, and Şivekar Sultans respectively.
-He also lavished the treasury of Egypt upon Saçbağlı and Hümaşah Sultans, and presented the Ibrahim Pasha Palace to Hümaşah.
-His know consorts were:
+He also lavished the treasury of Egypt upon Saçbağlı Sultan and Hümaşah Sultan, and presented the Ibrahim Pasha Palace to Hümaşah.
+His known consorts were: